ifeelfree/notes/docs/index.md

 A machine learning model is a file that has been trained to recognize certain types of patterns.

+### 4.4 TensorFlow

+TensorFlow is a popular deep learning framework widely used in the industry.

 ## 5. Sensors